duhrer/pico-launchpad/README.md

 ### Building

-TODO: Add instructions for passing variables to configure the board type and USB PIO settings.
+Before you build the code, you should check the pin settings in `pico-launchpad.c` to confirm that they match your unit (there are commented out sections for the tested boards mentioned above).

-Once you have a working build environment, you should be able to build the code in this project using commands like:
+Once you have a working build environment and have updated your pin settings as needed, you should be able to build the code in this project using commands
+like:

 ```
 mkdir -p build